jeffreywallphd/AutoProphet/README.md

 * clone the repository
 * install nodeJS: https://nodejs.org/en/download
-* run npm install in the root directory of the repository (i.e., where the package.json file is located)
+* run npm install in the auto-prophet directory of the repository (i.e., where the package.json file is located)
 * run npm start to launch the Electron application

 #### Contribution